Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _Read Prior to Class:_

-* Bulliet, Richard W. “A Quantitative Approach to Medieval Muslim Biographical Dictionaries.” _Journal of the Economic and Social History of the Orient_ 13, no. 2 (1970): 195–211.
+* David Joseph Wrisley.
+“Modeling the Transmission of al-Mubashshir Ibn Fātik’s Mukhtār al-Ḥikam in Medieval Europe: Some Initial Data-Driven Explorations”  _Journal of Religion, Media and Digital Culture_ 5, no 1 (2016): [https://www.jrmdc.com/journal/article/view/81](https://www.jrmdc.com/journal/article/view/81)
-* Bulliet, Richard W. _Conversion to Islam in the Medieval Period: An Essay in Quantitative History_.
-Cambridge: Harvard University Press, 1979.
-(Selections) [ELMS]
+* Sadeghi, Behnam.
+“The Chronology of the Qur’ān: A Stylometric Research Program.” _Arabica_ 58.3–4 (2011): 210-99.
+[ELMS]

 _In class:_